pyenv-win/pyenv-win/README.md

 ### New in 2.64.10
 - Check `PATH` in `pyenv version` to report other Python versions.
+- Fix [#287](https://github.com/pyenv-win/pyenv-win/issues/287): No infinite loop and proper error message when shim unavailable for current version.

 ### New in 2.64.9
 - Feature [#210](https://github.com/pyenv-win/pyenv-win/issues/210): Support extended installer options